lee-hodg/fpghost.github.io/_posts/2020-11-20-jupyter-on-aws.md

 jupyter notebook password
 ```

-The password hash will be stored in the in the notebook config at `.jupyter/jupyter_notebook_config.json`
+The password hash will be stored in the notebook config at `.jupyter/jupyter_notebook_config.json`

 # Ensure the notebook is publically accessible